 Bruegels Pizza Studio in Mowbray

 Breugels is all about fresh, wood-fired pizza served in a family-friendly setting.
-Guests are supplied with crayons and paper while they wait, and the walls are decorated with their masterpieces!
-The food is wholesome and vegetarians are well catered for.
+Guests get crayons and paper while they wait, and the walls are decorated with their masterpieces!
+The food is wholesome and they cater well for vegetarians.
 There are also fresh salads and homemade pastas, along with a fantastic wine list.